forward/capify-ec2/readme.md

 ##### Usage with Healthchecks

-When defining a role with the 'ec2_role' command, if you configure a healthcheck for that role as follows, it will automatically be used during the rolling deployment:
+When defining a role with the `ec2_role` call, if you configure a healthcheck for that role as follows, it will automatically be used during the rolling deployment:

 ```ruby
 ec2_roles :name => "web",